 Brackett’s Landing North, including the Edmonds Underwater Park, is located north of the Edmonds Ferry landing on the waterfront at Main Street and Railroad Avenue, this park has a great underwater area.
 Kids will enjoy the sandy beach.
 (Main Street & Railroad Avenue)

-Enjoy the Brackett's Landing South Park walkway down the waterfront south from the Edmonds Ferry Terminal to the Edmonds Marina.
-(Main Street & Railroad Avenue)
+Enjoy the Brackett’s Landing South Park walkway down the waterfront south from the Edmonds Ferry Terminal to the Edmonds Marina.
+(100 Railroad Avenue South)

 The Public Fishing Pier is located on the waterfront (where else?) at the end of Dayton Street where it crosses Admiral Way.
 A good place to fish and a great place to walk